DanielHebenstreit/LEC-Data-Challenge-2023-Solution/README.md

 Please be aware that, due to legal constraints, I'm unable to share the dataset used in this project.
 Consequently, it is not included in this repository.
-Furthermore, it's essential to note that due to tight time constraints and the urgency of meeting competition/task deadlines, the code might deviate at some parts from to the high quality standards I usually maintain.
+Furthermore, it's essential to note that due to tight time constraints and the urgency of meeting competition/task deadlines, the code might deviate at some parts from to the high quality standards we usually maintain.